KValentiin/Minesweeper/README.md

     python minesweeper.py
     ```

-Follow the on-screen instructions to start a new game, uncover cells, and enjoy the classic Minesweeper experience.
+Follow the on-screen instructions to start a new game, uncover cells or mines and enjoy the classic Minesweeper experience.

 ## :video_game: Gameplay